TimDorand/timotheeblog/content/en/posts/thf-radio-shows.md

 categories: Music
 ---

-I’m Jan Astasia, member of Radio Sofa, a web radio based in Paris.
-Let me present my new show on THF.
-I wanted to explore the music with percussion, play with tradition music and how they influence the electronic music of today.

 In ‘The Concave Side of the Spoon’ residency, I explore the rhythms and percussion of traditional music and its influence on contemporary music.
 It's like looking at the reflection of the spoon and seing our world in reverse, taking a step back form the music I play, leading me to a different approach to music.

 https://www.thfradio.de